Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Theory

 When the eavesdropper has no side information, the achievable SKR is $I(X;Y)$ \cite[Prop.~1]{ahlswede_common_1993}, \cite[Th.~2]{maurer_secret_1993}.
 In the DR case, the raw key coincides with the input sequence $\XX$ transmitted by Alice, and Bob can exploit the continuous (soft) outputs $\YY$ to recover it.
 This reduces to the classical problem of reliable communication over a discrete-input AWGN channel, whose capacity can be closely approached with well-established techniques (e.g., Alice discloses the syndrome of $\XX$ based on an LDPC code, and Bob uses it with soft information from $\YY$ in a belief-propagation decoder).

-In the RR case---the most relevant for QKD---Bob derives the raw key $\XXhat$ from $\YY$, while Alice only has hard information (her sequence $\XX$) to recover it.
+In the RR case---the most relevant for QKD---Bob derives the raw key \footnote{ In contrast to MDR, where the raw key is locally generated by Bob, in RRS it is derived from a discretization of the channel output.
+MDR employs the channel output to perform multidimensional rotations on a transformed version of the raw key to produce a soft metric, whereas in RRS the soft metric is directly derived from the channel output, as we will explain shortly. } $\XXhat$ from $\YY$, while Alice only has hard information (her sequence $\XX$) to recover it.
 Proceeding symmetrically to the DR case, i.e., with Bob sharing only the syndrome of $\XXhat$ and Alice using it with $\XX$ to recover $\XXhat$, the achievable rate is limited to $I(\Xhat;X)$, with significant loss compared to the ultimate rate $I(X;Y)$.
-If, however, Bob publicly discloses additional side information $N$, as in the RRS scheme of Fig.~\ref{fig:system-overview}, the achievable SKR becomes $I(\Xhat;X|N)$ \cite[Th.~3]{ahlswede_common_1993}.
+If, however, Bob publicly discloses additional side information $N$, as in the RRS scheme of \figref{fig:system-overview}, the achievable SKR becomes $I(\Xhat;X|N)$ \cite[Th.~3]{ahlswede_common_1993}.
 This can be higher or lower than $I(\Xhat;X)$, depending on whether $N$ reveals more (or less) information to Alice than to Eve.
 We will refer to $I(\Xhat;X)$ and $I(\Xhat;X|N)$ as the achievable SKRs for the RRH and RRS schemes, respectively.
 In QKD, further side information may be gathered by Eve by tampering with the quantum channel, and must therefore be included in the computation of the SKR \cite{devetak2005distillation}.
-However, this aspect falls beyond the scope of this work.